-To many mature teachers who are looking to explore different cultures and perspectives it can seem that many programs & TEFL schools, including International TEFL Academy (ITA), only work with recent grads and 20-somethings who have few obstacles and debts to figure out in order to go abroad.
+To many mature teachers who are looking to explore different cultures and perspectives, it can seem that many programs & TEFL schools, including International TEFL Academy (ITA), only work with recent grads and 20-somethings who have few obstacles and debts to figure out in order to go abroad.

-While a majority of ITA’s teachers fit this demographic, teaching abroad is available to EVERYBODY!
+While a majority of ITA’s teachers fit this demographic, teaching abroad is available to everybody.
 The key is to enter this adventure with patience, persistence, and an open mind.

 If it’s been a while since you’ve been in a classroom, take a minute to wrap your head around what it'll be like for you to read about teaching methodologies, be a part of class discussions, submit homework assignments, and take weekly quizzes.

-Many older teachers assume that they won’t learn properly through a part-time online TEFL course and don’t take into account how intensive a full time 4-week TEFL course will be.
+Many older teachers assume that they won’t learn properly through a part-time online TEFL course and don’t take into account how intensive a full-time 4-week TEFL course will be.
 As you go into your first conversation with your ITA advisor, consider both course options and ask your advisor to explain the differences to you.

-2. Be open-minded
+2. Be Open-Minded

 Consider Latin America & Central Europe

-However, there are countries on the other side of the world that are eager to hire mature teachers if you’re open to them!
+There are countries on the other side of the world that are eager to hire mature teachers if you’re open to them!
 In Latin America, older teachers with years of professional experience are seen as desirable for the authority their maturity will carry in the classroom as well as their work ethic.
 Countries like Costa Rica, Mexico & Nicaragua combine warm weather, scenic beauty and historic cities with a low cost of living and great job markets that are basically without age restrictions.

 3. Be Persistent

-This is true for anyone who wants to pursue their dreams…you have to demand them from the world!
+This is true for anyone who wants to pursue their dreams: You have to demand them from the world!
 Life doesn’t just fall into your lap, you need to get out into the world and seize it.
 But beyond pep talks, persistence is a key characteristic of future English teachers.

-When you don’t get the first or even fourth job you interview for, you. cannot. give. up!
+When you don’t get the first or even fourth job you interview for, you cannot give up!
 When I said earlier that teaching abroad is for everyone, I meant it!
 But you also have to want it bad enough that you’re willing to do what it takes to make it happen.

-4. Be flexible
+4. Be Flexible

 The more places & jobs you are willing to consider, the more options and opportunities will come your way.